 The impressive building is designed in an extravagant Victorian-Gothic style.
 It is especially eye-catching thanks to its spired gothic towers and the red colored brick used throughout.

-For a few decades after the war, the hotel served as offices for British Railways, the station's new owner.
-During the 1980s however the building became vacant and started to decay.
-It wasn't until the years 2000 when a renovation started that would transform the grand building once again into a modern luxury hotel.
+For a few decades after the war, the hotel served as offices for British Railways, the station’s new owner.
+During the 1980s, however, the building became vacant and started to decay.
+It wasn’t until the year 2000 when a renovation started that would transform the grand building once again into a modern luxury hotel.

 The railway station proper is a great example of Victorian architecture and magnificently combines the iron and stone framework with the brick walls.

-The train shed - known as as the Barlow Shed - was created by Barlow with the help of engineer Rowland Mason Ordish, and is considered as one of the great engineering achievements of Victorian architecture.
+The train shed – known as the Barlow Shed – was created by Barlow with the help of engineer Rowland Mason Ordish, and is considered as one of the great engineering achievements of Victorian architecture.
 The shed has a length of 210 meters (689 ft).
-Its 74 meter (243 foot) wide arch measures 30 meters (100 feet) high at its peak.
+Its 74-meter-wide (243 ft) arch measures 30 meters (100 feet) high at its peak.

 In November 2007, after a long renovation, St. Pancras Station became “international” with the arrival of the Eurostar on its tracks.
 The platforms had to be lengthened to accommodate the modern trains, which previously arrived at Waterloo Station.